-Vintner Robert Mondavi shares his vision of a better world with
+Vintner Robert Mondavi shares his vision of a better world with good wine

 Robert Mondavi, patriarch of the wine company that bears hisname, turns 90 this month.
 In a career that has spanned more thansix decades, Mondavi has played a key role in making good wine away of life for many people in this country.
 His company nowproduces a mind-boggling 9.3 million cases a year.
 Sitting at aspare wooden desk in his small, photograph-filled Napa Valleyoffice, Mondavi shared a few thoughts with me.